Low Back Pain: The Pains of a Busy Life

 Natural treatments can increase nutritional status, reduce stress and eliminate toxins thereby reducing overall inflammatory burden and yes…reduce pain!

 • Yoga and Pilates: Muscle strengthening exercises increase comfort by strengthening the core muscles groups in the back and belly.
 Increasing lean muscle mass also encourages fat burning, which takes the strain off the lower back.
-If the pain continues, visit a local chiropractor.
-This could be Action Spine & Joint if you are from the Nashville area.
-If you’re not from the Nashville area, or the USA for that matter, and you’re located in Australia, it may be worth visiting a chiropractor Box Hill if your back pain is persistent.

 • Greens and Reds: Loading up on green veggies, red and purple berries that contain natural antioxidants creates a high nutrient environment to promote cellular detox, high energy and fight that sluggish, heavy feeling.